shamnik2002/LearningMaterial/Material/iOS CI:CD/GithubActions_CICD.md

       - Next got to target -> build Settings and set the Current Project Version (build number) and Marketing Version (App version)
 <img width="1131" height="291" alt="Screenshot 2026-01-21 at 12 39 44 PM" src="https://github.com/user-attachments/assets/0171e0df-1700-4f03-875a-d2a8e06ef397" />

+4. Finally create app icon as that is a requirement to upload builds.
+I used Icon Composer (https://developer.apple.com/icon-composer/) to create an icon. make sure you icon doesn't have any transparent background.
+Add the app icon to you.

   - Credit/Resources

       - https://medium.com/@hdmdhr/xcode-scheme-environment-project-configuration-setup-recipe-22c940585984